aiven/aiven-docs/docs/products/postgresql/howto/migrate-aiven-db-migrate.md

 one-time operation.

 :::warning
-Don\'t stop the migration process while it is `running` state since both the logical replication and `pg-dump`/`pg-restore` methods are copying data from the source to the destination cluster.
+Don't stop the migration process while it is `running` state since both the logical replication and `pg-dump`/`pg-restore` methods are copying data from the source to the destination cluster.